America's billion-dollar bet on US chipmaking – DW – 04/25/2024

 America responds with CHIPS and Science Act

-At a podium discussion in February, Secretary of Commerce Gina Raimondo said that semiconductors are the "most important piece of hardware in the 21st century" and that the US must cement its leadership role in this crucial industry.
+At a podium discussion in February, Commerce Secretary Gina Raimondo said semiconductors are the "most important piece of hardware in the 21st century" and that the US must cement its leadership role in this crucial industry.

 Importantly, they are focusing on research and manufacturing clusters and projects that will be operational by 2030 to "maximize our impact in this decade."